WHERE THE IDEA FOR COURIER CAME FROM

 BOOKS THAT INSPIRED COURIER

-While the idea of a stalker courier percolated in my mind, I re-read You by Caroline Kepnes - the writing style of which I adore - and I also discovered Damage by Josephine Hart, which is a brilliant story of yearning and obsession with a tone that I love.
+While the idea of a stalker courier percolated in my mind, I re-read You by Caroline Kepnes - the writing style of which I adore - and I also discovered Damage by Josephine Hart, which is a brilliant story of yearning and obsession.
 These books, and a few others, inspired Courier (see my inspiration section below!).

 THE PROCESS OF WRITING COURIER

-initially wrote about five thousand words of the story, but it wasn’t really flowing, and I thought the idea was too dark and the tone a bit grim, so I put the book aside.
-Then winter came, and the rainy overcast days lent themselves better to the feel of the book so I revisited the idea.
+I initially wrote about five thousand words of the story, but it wasn’t really flowing, and I thought the idea was too dark and the tone a bit grim, so I put the book aside.
+Then winter came, and rainy overcast days lent themselves better to the feel of the book so I revisited the idea.
 The story had been brewing in my mind all year, and I started writing again.
 This time, it all came together perfectly, and I finished the novella in three weeks.
 I had a real sense of the main character, Bob, and it was like he was speaking through me.
-He’s a very quirky character, an oddball and a misfit, and there is some of me in him (minus the criminal behaviour!).
 I had a lot of fun writing about someone unashamedly weird and unhinged.

 GETTING A FEEL FOR BOB